SolaceDev/solace-dev-codelabs/markdown/boomi-salesforce-codelab/boomi-salesforce-codelab.md

 Scroll to the bottom of the screen and click on Generate
 ![image057](img/image057.png)

-NEGATIVE
+> aside negative
-: If you get an error that states `Unable to browse connector: invalid response: [{"message":"The REST API is not enabled for this Organization.","errorCode":"API_DISABLED_FOR_ORG"}]` the connected app is not ready yet.
+> If you get an error that states `Unable to browse connector: invalid response: [{"message":"The REST API is not enabled for this Organization.","errorCode":"API_DISABLED_FOR_ORG"}]` the connected app is not ready yet.
 It can take a couple hours.

 ![image058](img/image058.png)